binary-butterfly/formifly/README.md

 new DateTimeValidator().minDate(new Date(2020 - 01 - 01));
 ```

+### BooleanValidator

+This validator is used for boolean values, such as checkbox checked states.
+It does not have any special functions.

+The BooleanValidator will turn any input into a string representation of the correct boolean and fail on values that are not either a
+string representation of true or false or a real boolean.

 ### ObjectValidator

 This validator is used when your data model is not flat and has objects with keys in it.